Coyotes-Avalanche stream: 2020 NHL Stanley Cup First Round

 NBCSN’s coverage of the 2020 Stanley Cup Playoffs continues with Wednesday’s First Round matchup between the Coyotes and Avalanche.
-Coverage begins at 5:30 p.m.
-ET on NBCSN.
-Watch the Coyotes-Avalanche stream at 5:30 p.m.
+Coverage on NBCSN will be joined-in-progress following the conclusion of Hurricanes-Bruins.
+Watch the entire Coyotes-Avalanche game via stream at 5:30 p.m.
 ET on the NBC Sports app by clicking here.

-Colorado finished the regular season in second place in the Western Conference (92 points).
-They remained the No. 2 seed after the round robin, when they won their first two games before losing to Vegas in overtime in their final game, which determined the top two seeds in the West.
-The Coyotes entered the qualifying round as the No. 11 seed after finishing the season with 74 points.
-They defeated the Predators in four games for their first playoff series win since 2012.
+Two days after losing Game 3, Colorado scored early and often in a 7-1 Game 4 win over Arizona.
+The Avs scored three goals in the first period alone, including two from Nazem Kadri, and went 3-for-7 on the power play for the game.

-Darcy Kuemper was excellent in the qualifying round against Nashville and made a season-high 49 saves in the series-clinching win.
-In Arizona’s three wins against Nashville, Kuemper had his top-three save totals of the season.
-Prior to this year, the 30-year-old had not started a postseason game since 2014 with Minnesota.
+After keeping the Coyotes in the first three games, Darcy Kuemper cracked in Game 4.
+He was pulled after allowing four goals on 22 shots and was replaced by Antti Raanta, who stopped 5 of 8 shots he faced.
+Still, Kuemper has a 2.99 GAA and .924 SV% this postseason.

 WHAT: Arizona Coyotes vs. Colorado Avalanche